-Students should complete the Free Application for Federal Student Aid (FAFSA) in order to apply for federal and state aid, plus institutional awards.
-The FAFSA filing deadline is June 30; however, the priority deadline for Moraine Valley’s institutional awards is May 1. and Illinois’ Monetary Award Program (MAP) begins awarding after Jan.
-1. It’s recommended that students complete the FAFSA application as soon as possible each new year.
+Students need to complete the Free Application for Federal Student Aid (FAFSA) to apply for federal and state aid, plus institutional awards.
+The FAFSA filing deadline is June 30.

 Types of Aid

-Student Loan Programs: Loans can be a useful tool in funding your education, but use them wisely.
-You should be aware of the responsibility that borrowing money to finance your education entails.
+Student Loans can be useful, but students should be aware of the responsibility of borrowing money to finance their education.

-For student positions not based on need, visit the Job Resource Center (Building S, Room S202).
+For positions not based on need, visit the Job Resource Center (Building S, Room S202).

-Scholarships: Moraine Valley offers scholarships to reward academic achievement, encourage student leadership and provide financial assistance.
-Criteria for each scholarship varies.
+Moraine Valley offers scholarships to reward academic success, encourage leadership and to give financial help.

 Veterans’ Educational benefits eligibility is determined by date of enlistment.
 The final decision on eligibility is made by the U.S. Department of Veteran Affairs (VA).